joe-willmott/maths-test/README.md

 Click the 'Start the test' button.

-Each question requires the user to provide th missing value (x) in the equation.
+Each question requires the user to provide the missing value (x) in the equation.

 If the user gives the correct answer, their score increases by 1.
 If they give an incorrect or invalid answer, their score remains unchanged and they move onto the next question.